 During the first week of classes you will be requested to complete a Faculty Load Information form-see attached.
 This information is only used by the Division and Dean's offices.
 It is especially requested that you provide your home phone number in case of an emergency, and we need to reach you.
-Please, note that the BOR/AFT Faculty Union Agreement establishes a full-time teaching load as 12 credit hours.
+Please, note that the BOR/AFT Faculty Union Agreement establishes a fulltime teaching load as 12-15 credit hours.
 The current administrative practice limits full-time teachers to a course overload of only 2 courses per-semester, including courses from any Division within the University.
 Compensation for overload courses for full-time instructors is determined by the CLASS Academic Affairs Committee and the Dean and is guided by overall University practice.
 The compensation guidelines are based on a combination of factors, including academic credentials and course enrollment.
-Currently, instructors holding a terminal degree are paid \$1000.00 per-credit hour, and instructors with less than a terminal degree are paid \$833.33 per-credit hour.
-For terminal degree holders, if at least 8 students (non-terminal degree holders require a minimum of 7 enrolled students) do not enroll in the course, you will have the option either to cancel the course or to teach for prorated pay that is 65% of the total tuition.
+Currently, instructors holding a terminal degree are paid \$1333.33 per-credit hour, and instructors with a Master's degree are paid \$1,083.33 per-credit hour, and instructors with a Bachelor's degree are paid \$833.33 per credit.
+If at least 10 students do not enroll in the course, you will have the option either to cancel the course or to teach for prorated pay, that is 65% of the total tuition.
 Before canceling a course due to low enrollment, you should discuss the situation with your Chair.
-Unless the enrollment is very low (e.g. less than 6 students; 5 for non-terminal degree holders), or you have a family or medical emergency, it is generally considered unprofessional to cancel a course you have agreed to teach.
-It could be detrimental to the students' academic progress if you back out of teaching an overload course after it appears in the printed schedule.
+Unless the enrollment is very low (e.g. less than 8-9 students), or you have a family or medical emergency, it is generally considered unprofessional to cancel a course you have agreed to teach.
+It could be detrimental to the students' academic progress if you backout of teaching an overload course after it appears in the printed schedule.
 The BOR/AFT Faculty Union Agreement is the governing document regarding working conditions.